TayThorian/MasterBookVault/README.md

 - MCG361 - The Glimmering Valley
 - MCG004 - Ninth World Bestiary
 - MCG168 - Ninth World Bestiary 3
+- MCG083 - Into the Outside
+- MCG082 - Into the Deep
+- MCG071 - Into the Night
 ## BRW Games
 - - Swords of Wuxia
 - - Book of Lost Beasts